Privacy cases summarized – Osler, Hoskin & Harcourt

 Also I have heard the argument that the contract contains trade secrets.
 Contractors should try to avoid putting trade secrets in the contracts because the public are entitled to see the contracts showing the work to be done, the obligations of the contractors, the cost and the responsibilities of the public body.

 I have some suggestions for public bodies.
-One is in the tender or RFP documents, put in a clause saying the final contract and schedules are public documents and in the contract itself put in a clause that says these contracts and all schedules may be released to the public at any time.
+One is in the tender or RFP documents, put in a clause saying the final contract and schedules are public documents and in the contract itself, put in a clause that says these contracts and all schedules may be released if requested to the public at any time.

 These steps may go part of the way to making it clear to all that contracts with public bodies may be released to the public.